38th Republican People's Party Ordinary Convention

 The 38th Republican People's Party Ordinary Convention (38.
 CHP Olağan Kurultayı), also called the Democracy and Unity Convention (Demokrasi ve Birlik Kurultayı) was held on 4–5 November 2023 in Ankara Arena.
 During the convention, the leader and congress of the Republican People's Party (CHP), the centre-left main opposition party in Turkey, was elected.

 Özgür Özel was elected as the party leader, bringing an end to the 13-year tenure of Kemal Kılıçdaroğlu, who first won the position in 2010.
 Moreover, this marks the only time in the history of the party, except for the short-lived party leader Altan Öymen, that the sitting party leader was defeated in a party congress.

 On the second day of the congress, when elections to the party council and the disciplinary committee took place, 1368 delegates cast their votes in total, 1200 of which were determined by the provincial party congresses and 168 of which had the status of natural delegate.
 According to the results announced on November 6, names close to the incoming party leader Özel were elected to the party organs.

 On 8 November 2023, the Supreme Election Council certified Özgür Özel as the new party leader.

 The congress about the party rulebook, which was scheduled for 25–26 November 2023, was delayed until 4–8 September 2024 because of the approaching local elections.

+On 21 May 2026, the Regional Court of Appeals in Ankara annulled the convention's results, reinstating Kılıçdaroğlu as leader and triggering the 2026 Turkish absolute nullity crisis.